janisgalejs/perkamkopa/README.md

 * /config/
 * /views/

-You can choose to put non-public directories outside your public_html directory, but then some additional path configuration will be required.
+You can choose to put non-public directories outside servers public_html directory, but then some additional path configuration is required.
 Contact author for assistance.

 Some scenarios are not tested.
 For example:
-* What happens if session is disrupted
+* What happens if session is disrupted / manipulated
-* What happens if answers or questions are deleted from database
+* What happens if answers or questions are created / deleted from database
 * Form resubmission for same question
 * ect.

 ## TODO

-* Connection should be moved from BaseController to BaseModel
+* Database connection should be moved from BaseController to BaseModel (injected elsewhere)
-*

 ## Author